 Colleges aren’t stopping their sustainability efforts there.
 Part of it involves educating students on how to be good shepherds of their earth.
 Per Clark Nexsen:

-Sustainability is a lifetime learning tool, and colleges and universities are leveraging cutting edge green features and technologies to influence student behavior, promote well-being, provide educational opportunities, and enhance the overall curriculum.
-Residence halls have a unique opportunity to serve as sustainability learning centers – buildings that actively teach in addition to providing housing.
+Sustainability is a lifetime learning tool, and colleges and universities are leveraging cutting-edge green features and technologies to influence student behavior, promote well-being, provide educational opportunities, and enhance the overall curriculum.
+Residence halls have a unique opportunity to serve as sustainability learning centers – buildings that actively teach in addition to providing a living space.

 In the age of Amazon, online shopping has taken over and completely altered buyer behavior.
 Now, students order and ship more items to their campus than ever before.
 From groceries, to textbooks, to medicine, to clothes, practically everything cant be purchased and delivered with the click of a button.
 While this is convenient for students, the package influx has created a massive problem for university mail centers.
 According to Business Insider, “the Mansfield, Connecticut, post office — which is where packages headed to UConn are processed — had received 3,000 packages per day headed to campus.
 This volume of deliveries kept the staff at Mansfield’s post office at work until 3 a.m.”